Submissions

 2.2.2 - Page 2 – Abstract

-The abstract must be easy to understand and not require reference to the body of the article.
+The abstract must be concise and easy to understand, without requiring reference to the article text body.
 Please ensure the abstract presents the paper's main contribution.
 The text must not contain any abbreviations or statistical details.
 Type ABSTRACT followed by a hyphen and the text.
-The abstract must be one paragraph long and be at most 250 words.
+The abstract must be a single paragraph and should be no longer than 250 words.

 2.2.3 - Main Text